alesee/abstractive-text-summarization-/README.md

 # abstractive-text-summarization

-This repository contains code for in-progress research project - Abstractive Summarization.
+This repository contains code for in-progress summarization experiments on a subset of the gigaword dataset.

 Requirements
 ---